 Isis (Egyptian) - This famous Goddess has so many different aspects, her most important roles are as Goddess of life and magic.
 Isis’s name comes from the Egyptian word aset and means "she of throne" in other words the Queen of the Goddesses.

 Juno (Roman) - Goddess of marriage, pregnancy and childbirth.
 She protected the finances of the citizens of Rome.
 Her name is mystery, it speaks of a contradictory role for this Goddess, before her alignment to the matronly, Greek Goddess, Hera.
-This is because her name is derived from the root yeu meaning "vital force" indicating a more youthful, maiden Goddess.
+Juno's name is derived from the root yeu meaning "vital force" indicating a more youthful, maiden Goddess.

 Kali (Hindu) - The fearsome demon destroying Goddess who represents death and rebirth.
 Her name means the "black one."